retaildevcrews/capi-in-codespaces/README.md

 ## Prerequisites

 The Lab 1 completed with only access to GitHub Codespaces.
-To complete Lab 2 and Lab 3, you will need access to an Azure Subscription with permissions to create a Service Principal.
+To complete the rest of the labs, you will need access to an Azure Subscription with permissions to create a Service Principal.

 ## Cluster API Visualizer